Louis4933/TP_Development_Stack/README.md

 # Docker Project : Angular (front-end) / Spring Boot (back-end) / H2 in-memory database
 The application is an online library where existing books can be added, deleted, updated and viewed.
 It is coded in AngularJS, Spring Boot and uses the H2 in-memory database.

+# Goals
+Building a working set of docker layers

 # To use
 docker-compose up --build -d